-Option 2 Do-It-Yourself With this option, the oven would be ordered with upper stainless or galvanized steel.
-Non-combustible cement board underlayment can be installed on this surface.
-Before applying cement board, it is often desirable to extend the lip around the doorway to provide a clean finished look to the ends of the facade material.
+If the facade-ready option was not chosen, before applying cement board, it is often desirable to extend the lip around the doorway to provide a clean finished look to the ends of the facade material.
 The doorway lip must be stainless steel to meet sanitary requirements.
+A doorway lip is provided with the facade-ready option.
 [See Doorway Lip Detail on next page.](#)